translate/pootle/docs/server/commands.rst

 update_from_templates
 ^^^^^^^^^^^^^^^^^^^^^

+This updates languages to match what is present in the translation templates.
-This command is essentially an interface to the Translate Toolkit command :doc:`pot2po <toolkit:pot2po>` with special Pootle specific routines to update database as well as file system to reflect the latest version of translation templates for each language in a project.
+This command is essentially an interface to the Translate Toolkit command :doc:`pot2po <toolkit:pot2po>` with special Pootle specific routines to update the database and file system to reflect the latest version of translation templates for each language in a project.

-While updating existing files it will retain translations, and even do fuzzy matching in case strings had minor changes.
-New templates will initialize new untranslated files.
+When updating existing translated files under a given language the command will retain any existing translations, fuzzy matching is performed on strings with minor changes, unused translations will be marked as obsolete.
+New template files will initialize new untranslated files.

 It is unlikely you will ever need to run this command for all projects at once.
 Use the ``--directory`` command line option to be specific about the project or project/language pair you want to target.

-If the template files are corrupt translations might be lost.
+.. warning:: If the template files are corrupt translations might be lost.
    If you generate templates based on a script make sure they are in good shape.

 .. _commands#update_translation_projects: